tinymce/tinymce-docs/_includes/configuration/table-column-resizing.md

 There are two settings:

 - `preservetable`: The table width is maintained when resizing table columns by changing the size of nearby columns.
-- `resizetable`: The table width is changed when resizing table columns and maintain the size of other columns.
+- `resizetable`: The table width is changed when resizing table columns and the size of other columns is maintained.

 **Type:** `String`